Naduvula Konjam Pakkatha Kaanom: Soundtrack

 The film's soundtrack was composed by Ved Shankar, a former student of KM Music Conservatory, a music school led by A. R. Rahman.
-Ved Shankar had composed earlier two soundtracks Paalai (2011) and Madhubana Kadai (2012), before this film.
+Ved Shankar had composed soundtracks of Paalai (2011) and Madhubana Kadai (2012) before this film.
 The background score was composed by Siddharth Vipin.
 The album features five tracks, including an instrumental, with lyrics penned by Karthik Netha and the composer himself.
 The film created a record of sorts by featuring a song, the lines of which were selected from phrases sent in by more than 1,800 people through Facebook.

 The soundtrack was released on 26 October 2012 at Sathyam Cinemas in Chennai, in the presence of the film's cast and crew, with Kamal Haasan being the event's chief guest.
-Singer-actress Andrea Jeremiah lent her voice for the promo song "O Crazy Minnal", the music video of which was also shot on her and was released to the media in early November.
-The songs, except the title track were used only for promotional purposes and were not featured in the film, as they were removed from the film's final cut in order to make the film more interesting."
+Singer-actress Andrea Jeremiah lent her voice for the promo song "O Crazy Minnal", an alternate version of "Hey Crazy Penne" from the same film.
+The songs, except the title track, were excluded from the film as Balaji felt they were hampering it's pace.

-The soundtrack received generally positive reviews.
-Behindwoods stated "A playful and innovative soundtrack from Ved Shankar, which definitely stands out from the general commercial albums", providing a rating of 3.5 out of 5.

-Release
+Marketing and release

 Naduvula Konjam Pakkatha Kaanom was due for release on 19 September 2012, with preview screenings being held for critics and personalities from the film industry.
 The film received positive reviews from the media and various directors and technicians.
-Following its positive reception, the team decided to postpone the film's release in order to achieve a wider release.
+Following its positive reception, the team decided to postpone the film's release to achieve a wider release.
 Furthermore, about 25 minutes of the film were removed after the premiere shows to make it more interesting.
-All songs barring the title track were also cut from final version and aired on television for promotional purposes only.
 To promote the film, the crew created an online game that could be played on the film's website.
-The distribution rights were acquired by Sathyam Cinemas.
-The satellite rights were sold to Sun TV.
-The film eventually released on 30 November 2012 alongside Red Giant Movies' Neerparavai.
+The film was released on 30 November 2012 alongside Red Giant Movies' Neerparavai.